🎯 TL;DR — Quick Answer

 Business Investment

 Growing a business often requires capital — for equipment, inventory, hiring, or expansion.
-Home equity can be a cost-effective source compared to business loans or lines of credit, depending on the rate environment and terms.
-Self-employed borrowers who can’t get a conventional cash-out refinance due to income documentation issues often find bank statement programs open this option.
+Home equity can be a cost-effective source compared to business loans or lines of credit, depending on terms.
+Self-employed borrowers who can’t get a conventional cash-out refinance because of income documentation issues often find bank statement programs open this option.

 Debt Consolidation